 Get exclusive member benefits & effect social change.
 Join Today

-GnRH is a hormone that is produced in the hypothalamus region of the brain.
-Once produced, GnRH moves through the bloodstream to the pituitary gland.
-There, it binds to certain receptors, which signals the pituitary gland to create two more hormones: LH and follicle-stimulating hormone (FSH).
+GnRH is a hormone produced in the hypothalamus region of the brain.
+GnRH moves through the bloodstream to the pituitary gland.
+There, it binds to certain receptors.
+Those receptors signal the pituitary gland to create two more hormones: LH and follicle-stimulating hormone (FSH).

 In women, FSH goes on to stimulate the growth of eggs in the ovaries.
 This leads to the production of estrogen, another hormone, which sends a signal back to the pituitary gland to slow the releasing of FSH and to make more LH.
 The change leads to ovulation and a drop in both LH and FSH.